Pontipek/Microsoft365-Admin-Lab/add-user-to-group/notes.md

 1. Logged into admin.microsoft.com
 2. Navigated to Teams & Groups > Active teams & groups
 3. Clicked **Add a group** and selected the group type (e.g., Microsoft 365)
-4. Filled in the group name, description, and settings, then created the group
+4. Filled in the group name and description
-5. Opened the newly created group and clicked the Members tab > Add members
+5. Configured the group settings and added members during the setup process
-6. Searched for the user and added them to the group
+6. Finished and created the group
-7. Confirmed they appeared in the group's member list
+7. Confirmed the user appeared in the group's member list

 ### Screenshots
 ![](../screenshots/add-group-1.png)